karthik/ddd/02-data_documenting.md

 **License for "data in brief"**

-It is uncleara what the license for data in brief is, is appears to be CC-BY, but upon acceptance of an article, authors are asked to complete an 'Exclusive License Agreement' [more information](https://www.elsevier.com/about/our-business/policies/copyright), and that third party reuse of open access articles is determined by the author's choice of [user license](https://www.elsevier.com/about/our-business/policies/open-access-licenses).
+It is unclear what the license for data in brief is, is appears to be CC-BY, but upon acceptance of an article, authors are asked to complete an 'Exclusive License Agreement' [more information](https://www.elsevier.com/about/our-business/policies/copyright), and that third party reuse of open access articles is determined by the author's choice of [user license](https://www.elsevier.com/about/our-business/policies/open-access-licenses).
 Finally, to provide open access, this journal has an open access fee

 # What goes in the README